Connect with us

 Energy recovery

-Variable hydraulic machines have been introduced to allow energy recovery while improving performance of the excavator’s rotating loads such as the swing function.
+Variable hydraulic machines have been introduced to allow energy recovery while improving the performance of the excavator’s rotating loads such as the swing function.

 RELATED: Volvo Sells 1m Toys During Worst Months of Pandemic